Southwell, Nottinghamshire: 19th century and later

-By 1801 the population was 2,305.
-In 1803, Lord Byron stayed with his mother in Burgage Manor during holidays from Harrow and Cambridge.
-His mother rented the house.
-By that time he had become 6th Baron Byron of Rochdale, but the family home, Newstead Abbey, still required repairs, which they could not afford.
+By 1801, the population was 2,305.
+In 1803, Lord Byron stayed with his mother in Burgage Manor during holidays from Harrow and Cambridge; she rented the house.
+By that time, he had become 6th Baron Byron of Rochdale, but the family home, Newstead Abbey, still required repairs which they could not afford.

-Lord Byron wrote a poem in 1807, called Epitaph of John Adams, of Southwell - A Carrier, who Died of Drunkenness.
+Lord Byron wrote a poem in 1807, called Epitaph of John Adams, of Southwell - A Carrier, who Died of Drunkenness; it includes the following reference to the town: